- Home

 Textiles lessons

 Practical projects will see the use of fabrics, construction of textile items and exploration of various surface interest.
 They will research, design and create solutions from a given brief to a final product.
-We aim to produce product outcomes in fabric such as toys, key rings, soft furnishings, bags and clothing throughout the course of KS3.
+We aim to produce product outcomes in fabric such as pencil cases, pillows and bags throughout the course of KS3.

 All summative assessment within the department is in line with the Design Curriculum Team and the schools’ assessment and recording policy.
 Key Stage 3 students have a minimum of 6 assessed pieces a year including assessed homework pieces.
 Students can expect to receive regular advice on their work and its progress from their teacher including frequent verbal feedback, which will be recorded by the student.